elastic/terraform-provider-ec/docs/index.md

 ## Argument Reference

-In addition to [generic `provider` arguments](https://www.terraform.io/docs/configuration/providers.html) (e.g. `alias` and `version`), the following arguments are supported in the Elastic Cloud (EC) `provider` block:
+In addition to [generic `provider` arguments](https://www.terraform.io/docs/configuration/providers.html) (for ex. `alias` and `version`), the following arguments are supported in the Elastic Cloud `provider` block:

 * `endpoint` - (Optional) This is the target endpoint.
-It must be provided only when aiming to use the Elastic Cloud provider against an ECE installation or ESS Private.
+It must be provided only when you use the Elastic Cloud provider with an ECE installation or ESS Private.

-* `apikey` - (Optional) This is the EC API Key.
-Required when targeting the Elasticsearch Service (ESS) offering, but also valid when targeting an ECE installation.
+* `apikey` - (Optional) This is the Elastic Cloud API key.
+It is required with ESS, but it is also valid with ECE.
 It must be provided, but it can also be sourced from the `EC_API_KEY` environment variable.
   Conflicts with `username` and `password` authentication options.

-* `username` - (Optional) This is the EC username.
+* `username` - (Optional) This is the Elastic Cloud username.
 It must be provided, but it can also be sourced from the `EC_USER` or `EC_USERNAME` environment variables.
 Conflicts with `apikey`.
 Not recommended.

-* `password` - (Optional) This is the EC password.
+* `password` - (Optional) This is the Elastic Cloud password.
 It must be provided, but it can also be sourced from the `EC_PASS` or `EC_PASSWORD` environment variables.
 Conflicts with `apikey`.
 Not recommended.

 * `insecure` - (Optional) This setting allows the provider to skip TLS verification.
   Useful when targeting installation with self-signed certificates.
-Not recommended when targeting the Elasticsearch Service (ESS).
+Not recommended when targeting ESS.

 * `insecure` - (Optional) This setting allows the user to set a custom timeout in the individual HTTP request level.
-Defaults to "1m" but might need to be tweaked if timeouts are experienced.
+Defaults to 1 minute (`"1m"`), but might need to be tweaked if timeouts are experienced.

-* `verbose` - (Optional) When set to true, it'll write a "requests.json" file in the folder where terraform is executed with all outgoing HTTP requests and responses.
-Defaults to "false".
+* `verbose` - (Optional) When set to `true`, it writes a `requests.json` file in the folder where Terraform runs with all the outgoing HTTP requests and responses.
+Defaults to `false`.

 * `verbose_credentials` - (Optional) When set with `verbose`, the contents of the Authorization header will not be redacted.
-Defaults to `"false"`.
+Defaults to `false`.

-* `verbose_file` - (Optional) Sets the file where the verbose request / response http flow will be written to.
-Defaults to `"request.log"`.
+* `verbose_file` - (Optional) Sets the file where the verbose request and response HTTP flow will be written to.
+Defaults to `request.log`.